Exploring innovation and entrepreneurship

 This is a core module on the BA (Honours) Business Management (Innovation and Enterprise) and is suitable for anyone who has successfully completed Stage 1 of any business and management qualification.
 The module is also well worth considering if you’re completing OU level 1 on another qualification, including the BA/BSc (Honours) Open degree, and have a particular interest in the field of innovation and entrepreneurship.
 However, if you’ve got limited experience of business and management subjects, we strongly recommend that you complete some preparatory work before commencing on this module.

-We recommend that anyone considering this module views the free OpenLearn sample materials for B205, First steps in innovation and entrepreneurship.
+We recommend that anyone considering this module views the free OpenLearn sample materials, First steps in innovation and entrepreneurship.
 It would also be worth reviewing other OU learning materials on innovation and entrepreneurship, such as the short audio series Entrepreneurial Lives, and any introductory textbooks covering this area.

 If you have little or no prior experience of business and management subjects, we strongly recommend that you complete the free OpenLearn course, The Business of Football (9 hours’ study).
 Don’t worry if you’re not particularly interested in sport as the main aim is to help you gain some insights into topical business and management issues.
 We also recommend that you take time to read at least one introductory textbook on business and management before commencing this module.